FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 #### **_USB-to-serial_**

-[3rd party solutions using the USB-to-serial](#supported-usb-vendor-list-for-iot) method forwards the data payload to/from the access point using [serial-data](#serial-data).
+The [3rd party solutions using the USB-to-serial](#supported-usb-vendor-list-for-iot) method forwards the data payload to/from the access point using [serial-data](#serial-data).
 The Aruba access point encapsulates the serial-data payload in the Aruba IoT interface protocol upstream to/from the IoT backend system.

 > **_Note:_**
 > No specific configuration required for USB-to-serial devices.
 Serial data is only forwarded though the Aruba IoT interface, if enabled upstream.

 #### **_USB-to-ethernet_**

-[3rd party solutions using the USB-to-ethernet](#supported-usb-vendor-list-for-iot) method provide ethernet/IP connectivity to the connected USB host system.
+The [3rd party solutions using the USB-to-ethernet](#supported-usb-vendor-list-for-iot) method provides ethernet/IP connectivity to the connected USB host system.
 The USB host system is connected to the access point in the same way as a wired client.
 No data processing is done by the access point and ethernet/IP data packets form the USB host system is forwarded like any other ethernet/IP traffic.

 #### **_Vendor specific implementations_**